deseven/pb-macos-notifications/README.md

-# pb-osx-notifications
+# pb-macos-notifications
-Native OS X notifications for [PureBasic](http://purebasic.com).
+Native macOS notifications for [PureBasic](http://purebasic.com).

 ## notice
 You **HAVE TO** build correct application bundle with a valid bundle identifier.